jisotalo/ads-client/README.md

 See full `readSymbol` documentation [from the docs](https://jisotalo.github.io/ads-client/Client.html#readSymbol).

-For references and pointers see the separate chapter.
+For references and pointers see chapter [Reading and writing POINTER TO and REFERENCE TO variables](#reading-and-writing-pointer-to-and-reference-to-variables).

 ### Example: Reading `INT` type variable
 ```js